burns-fm/pl-10/README.md

 </details>
 </summary>

 You can set an alternative media directory by setting the environment variable `PL_10_MEDIA_DIR` to where your files are stored.
-Only
+Not all file types are supported yet.
+See: [server/constants.ts](server/constants.ts)

+While the server could theoretically stream any audio file type that includes parse-able metadata, the client code relies on browser compatibility and not all file types are guaranteed to work with every browser.
+So, Pl-10 by default tries to work with as many browsers as possible for audio playback.
+You can change those settings if it suits your project.

 ### Maximum file number
 <summary>